Kayaking In Orlando (our top 5 Central Florida picks!)

 When you think of Orlando you probably think of theme parks and Mickey Mouse.
 But that’s not all there is.
 Orlando is home to a wealth of wildlife, scenic trails, springs and countless lakes and rivers, making it an excellent paddling location.

-There are plenty of places to go kayaking in Orlando and around Central Florida.
+There are plenty of places to go kayaking in Orlando, Florida.
 We have narrowed it down to just a few of our favorite spots.

 5 Best Places To Kayak In Orlando, Central Florida